-(where X ranged from software to hardware, B2C to B2B, and high tech to low tech).
+(where X ranged from software to hardware, B2C to B2B, and high-tech to low-tech).

 I was curious and decided to explore further.

 In the past year, I have actively sought opportunities to expose and test the ideas in the book with a wide range of businesses by way of running workshops, creating a newsletter, taking on mentor positions at several accelerators, and working closely with other entrepreneurs.
-I still remember being nervous the first time I delivered a workshop to a room full of biotech entrepreneurs.
+I still remember being nervous when I delivered a workshop to a room full of biotech entrepreneurs.
 But each time, the results were positively encouraging.

 Why traditional publishing?